Table of Contents

 The movement towards skills-based assessment

-The emergence of the skills-based HR crusade is powered by labor shortages, concerns about biases in employment decisions, and employer dissatisfaction with recent college hires that has led to a reexamination of the college degree as a standard job requirement.
+The emergence of the skills-based HR crusade is powered by labor shortages, concerns about biases in employment decisions, and employer dissatisfaction with recent college hires, which has led to a reexamination of the college degree as a standard job requirement.
 This focus on skills in hiring, development, and talent management has emerged with the promise of a more precise indicator of a candidate’s and employee's readiness and ability to contribute and perform the required job tasks.

 The categorization of job families is shifting away from a functional lens